KJ Tait

 Whole Life Carbon Assessment: BREEAM Version 7 places a stronger emphasis on whole life carbon assessment.
 This holistic approach considers both embodied and operational carbon emissions, providing a more comprehensive understanding of a building’s carbon footprint over its entire lifecycle.
 This change aligns with global efforts to achieve net-zero carbon buildings.

-Updated Energy Credits: To better reflect the latest decarbonisation strategies and net-zero goals, BREEAM V7 updates its energy credits.
+Updated Energy Credits: To better reflect the latest decarbonisation strategies and net-zero goals, BREEAM Version 7 updates its energy credits.
 These changes ensure that the standard remains relevant and continues to drive significant reductions in energy consumption and greenhouse gas emissions.
 Energy credits are also now more heavily focussed on operational energy than before with more credits to be scored on early-stage analysis with optioneering.

 Flexible demand response and controls is a new introduction whereby a weighted point system is now being introduced for controls on HVAC and electric based plant, battery storage and EV charging.